State compliance

 Paying Taxes

-Cannabis retailers who fail to stay tax compliant will suffer devastating fines and could be subject to having their business license voided.
-Fortunately, automating your sales tax is simple when using an advanced cannabis retail POS software.
-Input the percentages and taxes will automatically be added to the subtotal at checkout.
+Taxes are as certain as ever.
+Cannabis retailers who fail to stay tax compliant can suffer devastating fines, and they could even have their business license voided.
+Fortunately, automating your sales tax is simple with an advanced cannabis retail POS software.
+You just input the percentages, and taxes are automatically added to the subtotal at checkout.

-State compliance will continue to evolve over the next several years and cannabis retailers will need to adapt to meet changing regulations.
-Dispensary owners can alleviate the stress of compliance by installing an industry specific POS software that will continue to update with you.
+State compliance will continue to evolve over the years, so cannabis retailers must adapt to changing regulations.
+Ultimately, dispensary owners can ease the stress of compliance by installing an industry-specific POS software that keeps updating alongside them.